EthLeigh/dont-starve-neuro/README.md

 - Cook food - `cook_food`: Cooks the best available food in the inventory using a Campfire or Fire Pit.
 - Explore - `explore`: Explores in a random direction until another action is called. **Currently quite janky and will pick a new direction every 5 seconds**.
 - Interact - `interact`: Interacts with a nearby entity/interactible.
+- Prototype Recipe - `prototype`: Learns a new recipe and crafts it using available items and a science prototyper.

 > These actions will only be registered when the game over screen is visible.